 She said, “My doctor has never checked my vitamin D level.”

 That’s a shame, but it didn’t surprise me.
-Blood testing for vitamin D levels is still not standard care.
-Even though over the past 15 years we’ve learned more than we ever knew about the importance of vitamin D.
+Blood testing for vitamin D levels is still not standard care, despite the fact that we’ve learned more about the importance of vitamin D over the past 25 years than we ever knew before.

 You see, the reason I asked my mother about vitamin D is that it’s not only a vitamin but a hormone that tells your bones how much calcium to store and release.
-Not enough vitamin D and your bones become weak, but also, too much calcium can reside in your bloodstream.
+Insufficient vitamin D can lead to weak bones, and excessive calcium can accumulate in the bloodstream.

-A host of other illnesses are also associated with vitamin D deficiency.
-In a minute, I’ll show you exactly what you need to do to make sure you have enough vitamin D.
+In a minute, I’ll show you precisely what you need to do to make sure you have enough vitamin D.

-It’s especially important if you’re at or nearing the same stage of life as my mother — postmenopausal for women, or over 50 for men.
+It’s essential if you’re at or nearing the same stage of life as my mother, postmenopausal for women, or over 50 for men.

 That’s because there is plenty of scientific evidence that vitamin D deficiency is linked to osteoporosis, heart disease and even cancer.

-Overall, 40 percent of everyone they looked at was deficient in vitamin D (levels below 20 ng/mL)!
+Overall, 40 percent of the individuals they examined were deficient in vitamin D (levels below 20 ng/mL).
 The deficiency rate was highest for African-Americans (82.1 percent), followed by Hispanics (69.2 percent).

-Low vitamin D was associated with people who were obese, in poor health, had hypertension, low HDL (high-density lipoprotein) cholesterol, who didn’t drink milk daily.
+Low vitamin D levels were associated with individuals who were obese, in poor health, had hypertension, low HDL (high-density lipoprotein) cholesterol, and didn’t drink milk daily.

 You may be wondering what came first, the illnesses or the low vitamin D?